lItc0de/auditory-worlds/README.md

 The website will then automatically build and deploy

-This project is done by Basti, Milli and Aron
+This project is done by Basti, Emma and Su